YerkoPalma/choo-genesis/README.md

 $ npm run build
 ```

-## Hanling offline status
+## Handling offline status

 If you need to handle offline mode, there are some tricks that can help you with.
 There is an [offline plugin](./src/offline.js) that manipulate choo hooks and wrappers for offline support.
 One of that hooks is triggered whenever an action takes place, and has the responsability to trigger a backup function if there is no internet connection.
 To use this, you have to send a `_backup` string in your `send` data.
 This string should be the name of the action that you expect to get executed.
+So, your model and view should look like this:

 ```javascript
 const model = {